elevate0123/Insaan-aur-Aalam/Project Books - Ilm & Noor/Prophet Architect of a Civilisation Book/SB New Draft.md

 The Prophet came upon this scene.
 And here, we see the man, not the myth.

-He could not save them.
+==He could not save them.
 He had no sword.
 He had no soldiers.
 If he had attacked Abu Jahl, it would have triggered a massacre of his entire community.
-He stood there, tears in his eyes, his heart breaking, watching the people he loved scream in agony.
+He stood there, tears in his eyes, his heart breaking, watching the people he loved scream in agony.==

 He looked at Ammar, writhing in pain, and said, with a voice heavy with grief and helplessness, "Patience, O family of Yasir.
 Your meeting place is Paradise."

 Then, Abu Jahl, frustrated by the defiance of the old woman Sumayyah, took his spear and drove it into her body.
 She became the first martyr of the faith.

-The Architect watched her die.
+==The Architect watched her die.==

 Imagine the rage.
 Imagine the burning, human desire to tear Abu Jahl apart.
 Imagine the instinct to scream for *Tha'r*—blood for blood.
 But he swallowed it.
 He absorbed the trauma into his own soul and refused to release it as violence.
-In that moment of supreme powerlessness, witnessing the absolute cheapness of human life in the eyes of the elite, the conviction was forged.
+In that moment of supreme ==powerlessness==, witnessing the absolute cheapness of human life in the eyes of the elite, the conviction was forged.

 He realized that a society built on *Asabiyyah* was a slaughterhouse.
 He needed to build something else.